 Quarter Pound Chocolate Candy Bar Cookie Recipe is irresistibly good.
 When you can’t decide between a cookie and a candy bar, combine the two for an extraordinary dessert!

-I made my boys favorite chocolate chip cookie recipe with two different chocolate candy bars incorporated in it.
+I made my boys’ favorite chocolate chip cookie recipe with two different chocolate candy bars incorporated in it.
 It’s the best of both worlds.

 Then, to kick up the ‘wow’ factor, even more, I made it extra big.
 It’s no secret that you can supersize any cookie.
-Extra large makes them extra fun.
+Extra-large makes them extra fun.
 Try it with this recipe or with your favorite cookie recipe.

 Now, let’s talk about making these big fat cookies!
 I measured the dough to be exactly 1/4 pound or 4 ounces.
 It took about two of my spring release scoops to equal this amount.
 But, I measured the dough on this food scale to exact.
-I should have used something as a reference in this photos for you to tell how large they are.
+I should have used something as a reference in these photos for you to tell how large they are.
 They were 5 inches in diameter.
 And, yes, I could eat a whole cookie!